zimivanende/BoomiFlow-SearchFilterTable/README.md

    "value":"valueToTest"
 }

-The "field" is set to the developerName of the column to test.
+In the case of row level outcomes, the "field" is set to the developerName of the column to test.

+For top level outcomes the field specifies the name of a flow field or one of its attributes to test.
+In this case put the field name and optionally attribute name in curly brace notation: -
+{{FlowFieldName}} or {{FlowFieldName->PropertyName}}

 The "comparator" must be one of the following: -